sathishmepco/Java-Interview-Programs/README.md

 24. Write a Program to subtract two binary numbers?
 25. Write a Java Program to Print 1 To 10 Without Using Loop.
 26. Write a Java Program to move all zero to end of the Array.
-27. Write a Java Program to find LCM of two given numbers.
-28. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
+27. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
-29. Write a Java Program to find whether given number is Leap year or NOT?
+28. Write a Java Program to find whether given number is Leap year or NOT?

 # String Based Programs
 1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)